 How to make your family photos and recipe cards digital

-No matter how you build your cookbook, you’re going to need all of your handwritten recipe cards and family photos to be digital files for you to work with them.
+No matter how you build your cookbook, you’re going to need all of your handwritten recipe cards and family photos to be digital files so you can work with them.

 - To make digitizing simple, organize your photos and recipe cards with your end goal in mind.